b-balakrishna/secret-santa/README.md

 ---

 ## 📝 License
-This project is open-source and licensed under the **MIT License**.
+This project is open-source and licensed under the **ISC License**.

 ---